Grade 11-12 Curriculum

 Further Resources

-A variety of digital and print resources, developed by publishers are available to help students learn.
+A variety of digital and print resources, developed by publishers, Alberta Education or Alberta teachers, are available to help students learn.
 Teachers may select, and bring into the classroom, numerous innovative and creative resources to create rich learning experiences for your child.
+To learn more about the resources, visit the LearnAlberta.ca website.